ppy/osu-wiki/wiki/Beatmap_Editor/Test_mode/en.md

 - The average delay (in milliseconds) that mistimed hits are late.
 - The beatmap's [star rating](/wiki/Beatmapping/Star_rating).
 - The total play length of the beatmap (in seconds).
-- The maximum possible combo any one player could achieve on said beatmap.
+- The maximum possible combo a player could achieve on the beatmap.
 - Various shortcut controls.

-Test mode also differs from a standard play of a beatamp as it requires users to save their beatmaps before playing, and allows users to watch the beatmap in "autoplay," which plays the beatmap for said user just as the [Auto](/wiki/Game_modifier/Auto) mod would.
+Test mode also differs from a standard play of a beatamp as it requires users to save their beatmap before playing, and allows users to watch the beatmap in "autoplay", which plays the beatmap just as the [Auto](/wiki/Game_modifier/Auto) mod would.